-About: The first Wednesday of every November - this year, Wednesday, November 1, 2017 - will be known as National Block It Out Day (#BlockItOutDay).
+About: The first Wednesday of every November is known as National Block It Out Day (#BlockItOutDay).
 An initiative of STOMP Out Bullying, the goal of this day is to block negativity from our digital lives and, by doing so, end cruelty, homophobia, LGBTQ discrimination, racism, hatred and online violence.

 Each of us has the power to choose what we give our attention to online.
 We can all choose to block out the online hatred, trolls and bullying that makes up the culture of cyberbullying.
 So let’s block the negative messages we each receive from social media, create a safe positive online space, and encourage and empower others to do the same.

 What is Cyberbullying?
 Cyberbullying is when someone repeatedly and intentionally harasses, mistreats, or makes fun of another person online or while using cell phones or other electronic devices.
 Approximately 34% of the students surveyed by the Cyberbullying Research Center have experienced cyberbullying in their lifetimes.
 When asked about specific types of cyberbullying experienced in the previous 30 days, mean or hurtful comments (22.5%) and rumors spread online (20.1%) continue to be among the most commonly-cited.
-Twenty-six percent of the sample reported being cyberbullied in one or more of the eleven specific types reported, two or more times over the course of the previous 30 days.
+Twenty-six percent of the sample reported being cyberbullied in one or more of the eleven specific types reported.

 You know who your friends are.
 They’re the ones who always include you.
 Sometimes you worry they’ll get bored of you, but somehow they never do!